How Is Keratoconus Treated?

 Great care and expertise must be used by doctors who prescribe CLs for their KC patients.
 Frequent progress visits and changes in contact lens shape and power may be necessary due to changes in cornea shape.
 Specialty contact lens designs have been developed specifically for those with KC.
 These custom lenses may offer the best vision and comfort as KC progresses:

-Soft Contact Lenses: Disposable or soft contacts are not a typical option for KC patients, but some custom soft contacts may provide vision to those who find it difficult to tolerate ‘hard’ lenses.
+Soft Contact Lenses: Traditional disposable or soft contacts are not a typical option for KC patients, but some individuals with mild disease find these useful.
+There are also soft lenses made especially for keratoconus patients.
+They are useful for custom soft contacts may provide vision to those who find it difficult to tolerate ‘hard’ lenses.
 These lenses provide significantly less visual clarity, so the compromise between comfort and optimum vision must be carefully weighed.

-Rigid Gas Permeable Lenses: The lens type most frequently used to correct KC are hard or ‘rigid gas permeable’ (RGP or GP) corneal lenses.
+Rigid Gas Permeable Lenses: The lens type most frequently used to correct KC are ‘rigid gas permeable’ or ‘gas permeable’ (RGP or GP) lenses.
 They provide excellent eye health because the lenses allow the cornea to ’breathe’ oxygen through the lens material.
 RGP lenses can be custom designed for the unique shape of the KC cornea and are easy to apply, remove, and care for.
 These lenses provide good vision correction, but some patients are unable to tolerate their wear over long periods of time.

 Piggyback Lenses:A tandem or piggyback lens is a technique in which a soft contact lens is placed on the cornea and a corneal GP lens or hybrid lens sits on top of the soft lens.
-Although it takes more work, some find this dual lens system prevents the rigid lens surface from irritating the sensitive cornea with the protective soft lens.
+Although it takes more work to wear two lenses in oe eye, , some find this dual lens system prevents the rigid lens surface from irritating the sensitive cornea with the protective soft lens.

 Hybrid Lenses: These specialty lenses incorporate a GP lens in the center, with a soft peripheral ‘skirt’.
 The hybrid lens offers the comfort, centration and stability of soft lens but the clear vision afforded by rigid central optics.